 However, as Summer turned into Fall and then Winter, I found a totally new use case for our van: snowboard/ski trips.
 When “mad pow disease” strikes, there is simply no better ski lodge than Theodosia!
 After all, she’s got a ton of interior space to chill in, a fridge (for cold beer), and an entire kitchen to make sandwiches in.
 Did I mention that she also comes stocked with a kick-ass Webasto heater that I leave on ALL DAY?!
 Meaning, when I get back to my van for lunch or to make my way back down the hill, Theodosia is ready and waiting for me to slip out of my boots, into my toasty warm home-on-wheels.

 Honestly, there is nothing better than relaxing in my own mobile slopeside home, while listening to my own music, drinking a cold beer, and eating a homemade lunch!
+According to winter driving guidance from AAA, having a warm, safe place to wait out storms or traffic delays is one of the smartest ways to stay comfortable and prepared in snowy conditions.

 prep van for winter - IMG 6931 1 480x480